catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] add missin tones and arrangement parameters
 [ ] make mass pack also use db values
-[ ] why album id is the same as artist id if no delete then dont delete DBscocnvert and ftp is it working at mass packing
+[ ] why album id is the same as artist id
-		[ ] add a 4 sec timestamp in each song
+[ ] if no delete then dont delete DBscocnvert and ftp is it working at mass packing [ ] add a 4 sec timestamp in each song
 [ ] bitrate to compress maybe a config
 [ ] mantra cannot be imported
-		[] select incl groups has a small error (userissues) [ ] come together lyrics
+[ ] come together lyrics
+[ ] check db also checks arrangements, standardization, tones, [ ] make updatelog static

+## WiP:
+[-] vs blue maybe also yes blue (blu happens also when small 1bite amybe 2 diff in filesize [-] small feature: when opening MainDB and detecting directory check runs, if next directory exists (give a change to empty the db then if possible)
-[ ] fix songs w only bass and dd attached
+[-] small improv: add the proper lasconvdate in the db [-] fix songs w only bass and dd attached
+[-] select incl groups has a small error (userissues) [-] test replace ....
+[-] add copy last and initial to mass pack
+[-] prepare the rebuild option
+[-] is dupli marked as ignore/ duplicate decompressed folder deleted?
+[-] redo save track at pack with update function
+[-] improve the overlay
+[-] fix for rebuild missing file
+[-] all options should be a table
+[x] delete lib (gather lib from ps3-ftp/mac/pc 1. save 2. copy new)
+	[-] Delete All
+	[ ] add simple logic to add sections
-[ ] check import tones db
+	[ ] check and fix the Sections flag
-copy-back vocal orig end of pack check db also checks arrangements, standardization, tones, make updatelog static
+	[+] add sections (bored to death; Renabled BPR program) [x] add conter of sections
+[-] ignore and del 4k/no psarc files invalid wil/should be added by nmew validation [x] alternate 0 improve
+	[+] with or without u still doesnt have the right alternate no when importing vs an existing song= a2....maybe OK :)
+	[ ]alt 1 ahead of a.
+[-] mac song gen errors at read dlc library
+[-] Enable CDLC
+[-] copied copied copied (user issue)
+[+] remove all dd in Cache/Retails screen
+[-] generate a garageband _(curently the mp3 is converted to wav for GB Import) [-] song fails at import

 done:
 (next release)
+[x] add log end sont timeat pack
+[x] check import tones db (userissue)
+[x] copy-back vocal orig end of pack
+[x] do i delete things three time, one more redundantly [x] add bonus into in lyrics
+[x] add ps3 as a duplicate
+[x] Bring year and picture from Spotify

 - diff between master and branch